-As referenced above, certain facts were previously deemed admitted: On Respondent conducted a remote medical consultation with OSC and Answer, ¶8.
+As referenced above, certain facts were previously deemed admitted: On .
+Respondent conducted a remote medical consultation with COSC and Answer, ¶8.
 Respondent did not ask to examine her health records before providing her with a certification for medical marijuana.
 OSC and Answer, ¶9.
-During the consultation of ferred to provide her health care records for review, but Respondent declined and advised her to "upload when you can."
-OSC and Answer, ¶10 Respondent issued her a certification for medical marijuana immediately after the consultation on without reviewing her health care records.
+During the consultation for freed to provide her health care records for review, but Respondent declined and advised her to "upload when you can."
+OSC and Answer, ¶10 Respondent issued her a certification for medical marijuana immediately after the consultation on .
+Consultation without reviewing her health care records.
 OSC and Answer, ¶11.
-To date that a not provided health care records to Respondent.
+To date the provide health care records to Respondent.
 OSC and Answer, ¶12.